-In the mold inspection and remediation industry, staying current isn’t just helpful—it’s required.
+In the mold inspection and remediation industry, staying current isn’t just helpful; it’s required.
 From new safety standards to updated environmental regulations, mold professionals must constantly adapt.
-If you’re already certified, you may wonder: When do you actually need a Mold Certification Refresher Course?
+If you’re already certified, you may wonder when you need a Mold Certification Refresher Course.

 Why Mold Certification Matters